needle-mirror/com.unity.remote-config-runtime/Documentation~/CodeIntegration.md

     public float enemyHealth;
     public float enemyDamage;

-    // ConfigManager.FetchConfigs must be called with the attributes structs (empty or with custom attributes) to initiate the WebRequest.
+    // RemoteConfigService.Instance.FetchConfigs() must be called with the attributes structs (empty or with custom attributes) to initiate the WebRequest.

     async void Awake () {
         // In this example, you will fetch configuration settings on Awake.